ppwwyyxx/wechat-dump/README.md

     NOTE: you may need to try different ways to getting imei & uin, because things behave differently on different phones.
+		Some phones may have multiple imei, you may need to try them all.
+See [#33](https://github.com/ppwwyyxx/wechat-dump/issues/33).

-    Also, if the decryption doesn't work with pysqlcipher, maybe try the version of sqlcipher in `legacy`.
+    If the decryption doesn't work, maybe try the version of sqlcipher in `legacy`.
+		If things still don't work, you can try the [password cracker](https://github.com/chg-hou/EnMicroMsg.db-Password-Cracker) to brute-force the password.

 + Copy the WeChat user resource directory `/mnt/sdcard/tencent/MicroMsg/${userid}/{emoji,image2,sfs,video,voice2}` from the phone to the `resource` directory:
 	+ `./android-interact.sh res`